Vietnam Veterans and Mesothelioma

 - Bladder cancer

-In order to qualify for disability benefits, you must have an honorable discharge from the military and there must be evidence that the illness is directly related to asbestos exposure that occurred during service.
+To qualify for disability benefits, you must have an honorable discharge from the military.
+There must be evidence that the illness is directly related to asbestos exposure that occurred during service.
 There are two main types of support offered to injured veterans:

 - Disability pay is paid out once a month.
 The amount of pay each month depends on the severity of the injury and the rating the military gives the veteran.
 For example, a 100% disabled rating will pay out more each month than someone who is 15% disabled.
 Mesothelioma is currently considered a 100% disability rating.